yzliangHIK2022/SSRanking-for-Object-BA/README.md

 # SSRanking-for-Object-BA
-Codes and dataset of our ICIP2022 paper: "Semi-Supervised Ranking for Object Image Blur Assessment".
+Dataset of our ICIP2022 paper: "Semi-Supervised Ranking for Object Image Blur Assessment".

 COMING SOON ...